Get started with email marketing!

 - each message must include a valid method to unsubscribe

-Here’s more information from the US Small Business Administration.
+Here’s more information from the FTC.
 Note the key points above, and read a bit more here.
 While email marketing is a powerful tool, you won’t want to risk running into legal trouble for violating the law.
 If you’re not in the United States, be sure to check into the laws in your area.

 On a related note: never purchase an email list – it’s a quick trip to a bad place.
 You’ll end up spending money to send to a list that probably doesn’t want to hear from you, and depending on your email service provider if you get enough complaints you may find your email account suspended.